Colleges & Trade Schools in Phoenix, Arizona

 - Average yearly wage: $88,390

 Occupational therapy assistants (51%): Carry out therapeutic plans designed to help people with injuries or disabilities become better at doing routine tasks in their everyday lives at home or work.
-To qualify for licensure, you first need to complete an associate degree program in this field.
+You first need to complete an associate degree program in this field to qualify for licensure through the Arizona Board of Occupational Therapy Examiners.

 - Average yearly wage: $63,230